 Parents and carers of children with Special Educational Needs may find the Visiting a New School Checklist helpful.

-We have produced a transition checklist for parents and carers of children with Autism (ASD) and a Visiting a New School for parents and carers of children with Autism (ASD) Booklet with the Communication and Interaction Support Service (CIASS) which you may find helpful when you are completing your Primary School Admissions form.
+We have produced a Visiting a New School for parents and carers of children with Autism (ASD) Booklet with the Complex Communication Team (CCT) which you may find helpful when you are completing your Primary School Admissions form (by January 15th of the year they are due to start school).

 The Coventry Special Educational Needs and Disability (SEND) Local Offer brings together information for children and young people with special educational needs and disabilities and their families.
 The SEND Local Offer will cover services available to the public across education, health and social care: